 POTS Care is now open to patients for the evaluation and treatment of high intracranial pressure.

-We understand that most patients come to us from quite a distance, so we will try to get all of the information we need from you in one visit, then provide follow-up over the phone (a package with package pricing).
+We understand that most patients come to us from quite a distance, so we will try to get all of the information we need from you in one visit, then provide follow-up over the phone.
 If you are local or can come to us for a few visits, you may prefer our hourly rate options.